zhandao/zero-rails_openapi/README.md

 #### Write the DSL Somewhere Else

-Does your documentation take too mant lines?
+Does your documentation take too many lines?
 Do you want to separate documentation from business controller to simplify both?
 Very easy!
 Just use `ctrl_path`.